bentwire/tmux-enhanced-formula/README.rst

 ================
-template-formula
+tmux-enhanced-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A formula to install and configure tmux.
+Configuration is completely controlled by pillar.

 .. note::